 The production of iron, more specifically the use of carbon to convert iron ore to iron is a major source of carbon monoxide (CO), carbon dioxide (CO2) and NMVOCs.
 Figure 2.4 describes the iron-making process and associated sources of emissions.
 Carbon is supplied to the blast furnace mainly in the form of coke produced from metallurgical grade coking coal (but can also be in the form of charcoal made from wood or other forms of carbon.).
 Carbon serves a dual purpose in the iron making process, primarily as a reducing agent to convert iron oxides to iron but also as an energy source to provide heat when carbon and oxygen react exothermically.
 Blast furnace gas is produced during the combustion of coke in blast furnaces.
 It is typically recovered and used as a fuel partly within the plant and partly in other steel industry processes or in power stations equipped to burn it.
 Blast furnace gas may also be recovered and transferred from the iron and steel mill to the onsite coke plant and burned for energy within the coke ovens.
-Blast furnace gas may also be transferred offsite and used as an energy source both within the furnace and when blast furnace gas is combusted to heat blast air.
-Oxygen steel furnace gas is obtained as a byproduct of the production of steel in a basic oxygen furnace (BOF) and is recovered on leaving the furnace.
+Blast furnace gas is combusted to heat blast air.
+Oxygen steel furnace gas is obtained as a by-product of the production of steel in a basic oxygen furnace (BOF) and is recovered on leaving the furnace.
 All carbon used in blast furnaces should be considered process-related industrial process and produce use (IPPU) emissions.